Alynn022/Mod1FinalProject/README.md

 Checkout the Turing spec sheet [here](https://frontend.turing.edu/projects/module-1/rock-paper-scissors-solo.html)

 ## Challenges
+The most challenging part of this project was understanding the class to class interaction.
+It was intuitive to create an instance of new Player when an instance of new Game was being instantiated.
+But, with the given methods from the specs sheet, I believe I should have incorporated the methods for the Player in my planning more, and as I got further in the project, the harder it was for me to go back and add methods to be invoked in main.js.

 ## Wins
+Overall functionality is the biggest win for me.
+Once I overcame the logic and functionality of the classic game, the difficult was really simple to incorporate the same logic, even with more choices and inputs for the user.
+Another win was getting the player's pokemon choice image to show on the battle field based on different inputs.
+That was most satisfying, and getting the different views to show.
+It really cemented that I set up the HTML sections well enough to easily change into different views.

 ## Future Additions
 - Add functionality for showing the user's past input and win/loss against cpu.
 - Animate a battle scene.